 - Will I continue to use it?
 Why or why not?

 - Would I recommend it to my friends?
 Why or why not?

 - How could this experience be improved?

-Another crucial aspect to consider when beginning your WOM advertising campaign is that even if you have the most amazing product ever BUT your brand is a pain in the ass to deal with, customers will not return to shop with you.
+Another crucial aspect to consider when beginning your WOM advertising campaign: Even if you have the most amazing product ever, if your brand is a pain in the ass to deal with, customers won’t return to shop with you.

 And they will not recommend your brand or products to others.

-After all, there are over 7 million online retailers in the world.
+After all, there are over seven million online retailers in the world.
 Surely at least one of them sells the same products that you do.
-And if they provide better customer support to their current customers and those happy customers share their experience in a positive online review, then you can expect your potential customers to go to them instead of you.
+And if they provide better customer support to their current customers and they share a positive online review—you can expect your potential customers to go to them instead of you.

 One of the easiest ways to convert a potential customer into a satisfied customer is to make the purchasing process as easy as possible.